clux/facemaulers/halos-2.md

 Gate changes.
 Path up that turns icy.

 (Pentachoron identified as a planar teleporter.
 Goblin came out of it earlier trying to move it.
 But he escaped into it.
 We think it contains a rather large plane, demi-plane, pocket-plane hard to tell.)

+### RECAP 5
+They defeated Neri after a long fight where she retreated continuously and tried to revive her allies.
+Hard battle where she swapped bodies with her identically dressed rangers, only revealing who she was when attacking with her storm bow.

+You cycled through quote a bit of healing potions and ammunition, but after both GW and Mordai had gone down (one at a time), Faey finished her off with a critical hit Arrow of Slaying to the face.

+Before resting you found a surprise portal to the Faeywild's Seelie Court were you spoke to Titania and had a minor spiritual goodbye for Hans.

+You were messaged by Gludom, who had learned some tricks from Felgolos.
+Felgy unfortunately had to depart for now.
+But he left you many tips and goods.
+Plus, you also managed to identify all the goods from Halos' reliquary.

+However, you did learn about Umnos being a barbarian known for riding dragons.
+And you heard Fryggt hard left his post.

+With plenty of items identified, and some rough plans starting to form, we carry on were we left off.

 ## Mask notability
 Created by Umnos early on.
 They prevent magical divination like scrying from working on the wearer.